Our Premier Primate Trip to Uganda & Rwanda for Gorillas, Chimpanzees & Golden Monkeys!

 Days 2–4: Kibale National Park

-A day's drive across Uganda’s green highlands takes us to Kibale, the equatorial rainforest reserve that is home to more primates, including 500 chimpanzees, than any other place in the world.
+A day's drive across Uganda’s green highlands takes us to Kibale, the equatorial rainforest reserve that is home to one of the world's most prolific primate populations, including 1,300 chimpanzees.
 On two different occasions, trackers help us spot chimps and monkeys, which we'll have plenty of time to watch and photograph as our Expedition Leader offers tips on how to capture the best shots in the low forest light.
 We may also see up to 100 different bird species during a wetland sanctuary walk, and we'll have the option to hike to one of the crater lakes near our lodge, with magnificent views from the rim.
 On our final afternoon, we focus on honing our photography skills for what’s yet to come, with our Expedition Leader’s guidance.
 Overnight in thatched cottages at Ndali Lodge.

 Day 5: Queen Elizabeth National Park

 We rise early this morning to depart by road for Queen Elizabeth National Park, skirting the western Rift Valley.
-Stretching from the crater-dotted foothills of the Ruwenzori Mountains along Lake Edward to the remote Ishasha River, the park's mosaic of habitats includes savanna, wetlands, gallery
+Stretching from the crater-pocked foothills of the Rwenzori Mountains along Lake Edward to the remote Ishasha River, the park's mosaic of habitats includes savanna, wetlands, gallery

 Day 6: Queen Elizabeth / Bwindi Impenetrable National Park

-On a morning game drive in Queen Elizabeth National Park, we may be fortunate to see the park’s famous tree-climbing lions—a dream subject for a nature photographer!
-Continuing into the western mountains, we visit a local school (time permitting) before reaching Bwindi Impenetrable National Park and our gorilla trekking base in the rain forest, Mahogany Springs Lodge.
-The park, named for the dense forests it encompasses, is home to roughly half the world’s remaining mountain gorillas.
+On a morning game drive in Queen Elizabeth National Park, we may be fortunate to see the park’s famous tree-climbing lions—a captivating subject for any wildlife photographer.
+Continuing into the western mountains, we visit a local school (time permitting) before reaching Bwindi Impenetrable National Park and our gorilla-trekking base in the rain forest, Mahogany Springs Lodge.
+The park, whose name aptly references the dense forests it encompasses, is home to roughly half the world’s remaining mountain gorillas.
 Though best known for its outstanding gorilla tracking, it also provides refuge to chimpanzees, monkeys, elephants and various small antelope.
 Bwindi is also a key Uganda birding destination, with 23 of Uganda’s 24 Albertine Rift endemics, including threatened species such as African green broadbill and Shelley's crimson wing.

 Days 7 & 8: Gorilla Trekking in Bwindi

 Within the World Heritage Site that is Bwindi, we discover one of nature travel’s peak experiences, a visit with wild gorillas in their natural habitat.
-Fewer than 700 mountain gorillas remain in the world, half of them in this preserve.
+About 880 mountain gorillas remain in the world, half of them in this preserve.
 Our safari includes two chances to spend time among the gorillas, maximizing our prospects for extraordinary photographs, often at very close range.
 Early in the morning

 we hear and see them, and watch, enrapt: they sit in the trees and chew leaves; babies cling to mothers’ backs; juveniles swing from branches; the big male silverback surveys all, including us.
 It’s hard to tell who is more captivated, them or us!